rmukhia/init-rails/README.md

-# Initialize Environment for RAILS delvelopment
+# Initialize Environment for RAILS delvelopment for Ubuntu 18

 Install using:
 ```